EricMFink/PRcasebook/Chapters/Part 4 - Confidendiality/Confidentiality & Privileges.md

-The principle of client-lawyer confidentiality is given effect by related bodies of law: the attorneyclient privilege, the work product doctrine and the rule of confidentiality established in professional ethics.
+The principle of client-lawyer confidentiality is given effect by related bodies of law: the attorney-client privilege, the work product doctrine and the rule of confidentiality established in professional ethics.
 The attorney-client privilege and work product doctrine apply in judicial and other proceedings in which a lawyer may be called as a